r3muxd/MonoGame/Documentation/tutorials/CP_Customizing.md

 # Loading Additional Content Types

-XNA Game Studio provides standard Content Pipeline components that import and process the most commonly used game asset file types.
+MonoGame provides standard Content Pipeline components that import and process the most commonly used game asset file types.
 These file types include, for example, Content Importers for the Autodesk (.fbx) format and the DirectX (.x) format.
 A complete list of file types is available in the [Standard Content Importers and Content Processors](CP_StdImpsProcs.md) topic.
 Most digital Content creation (DCC) tools are capable of creating output in at least one of these standard formats.

 # Choosing to Customize

-A custom Content Importer is required for game assets available only in formats unsupported by XNA Game Studio standard Content Importers.
+A custom Content Importer is required for game assets available only in formats unsupported by MonoGame standard Content Importers.
 One may already be available from a third party.
 Custom Content Importers can be developed by DCC vendors, game-engine developers, and interested game hobbyists.
 Once a custom Content Importer is installed on your computer, you can associate art files with the Content Importer to invoke it when you build the art files (see [Adding a Custom Importer](CP_AddCustomProcImp.md)).

-You may need to write your own custom XNA Game Studio Content Pipeline components to:
+You may need to write your own custom MonoGame Content Pipeline components to:

 *   Support a new type of game asset or format from a DCC tool.
 *   Derive special-purpose content from another piece of content at the time the game is built.